Role of maximally entangled states in the context of linear steering inequalities: Introduction

-It was argued that, for any set of spin-$\frac{1}{2}$ observables at the two spatially separated party's side, maximum magnitude of the left hand side of Bell-CHSH inequality is always achieved by a pure maximally entangled state \cite{guru, c}.
+It was argued that, for any given set of spin-$\frac{1}{2}$ observables at the two spatially separated parties' sides, the maximum attainable quantum violation of Bell-CHSH inequality (if there exists any quantum violation for that given set of observables) is achieved if the shared state is a pure maximally entangled state \cite{guru,c}.
 Since, EPR steering has a vast application in semi device independent scenario as already discussed, it is important to study which entangled state is the most effective resource for witnessing EPR steering contingent upon using a specific set of observables.
 Here lies the motivation of the second part of our study.
-There are several inequality to witness EPR steering \cite{CJWR2009, si1, si2, si3, si4, si5, si6, si7, tighter,CFFW2015}.
+There are several inequalities to witness EPR steering \cite{CJWR2009,si1,si2,si3,si4,si6,si7,si5,CFFW2015,GC2016,tighter,entrop1,entrop2}.
 However, in the present study we restrict ourselves to the linear steering inequality \cite{CJWR2009} as this inequality can be used to probe EPR steering with \textit{arbitrary} number of dichotomic measurements on both sides.
-In particular, we address the following question: given a set of spin-$\frac{1}{2}$ observables, which quantum state achieve the maximum magnitude of the left hand side of the $2$-settings, $3$-settings, and finally $n$-settings ($n$ can have arbitrary integer positive values) linear steering inequality.
+In particular, we address the following question: which quantum states achieve the largest quantum violations of the $2$-settings and $3$-settings linear steering inequalities attainable for a given set of spin-$\frac{1}{2}$ observables (if there exists any quantum violation for that given set of observables).

 The plan of the paper is as follows.
 In Section \ref{secii} the basic notions of EPR steering and linear steering inequalities have been presented for the purpose of the present study.
-In Section \ref{seciii}, we present the necessary and sufficient condition under which $2$-settings linear steering inequality will be violated for any given set of spin-$\frac{1}{2}$ observables at trusted and untrusted party's side.
-In Section \ref{seciv}, we illustrate which quantum state gives maximum quantum violation of $n$-settings linear steering inequality ($n$ is arbitrary) for any given set of spin-$\frac{1}{2}$ observables at trusted and untrusted party's side.
+In Section \ref{seciii}, we present the necessary and sufficient condition under which $2$-settings linear steering inequality will be violated for any given set of spin-$\frac{1}{2}$ observables at trusted and untrusted parties' sides.
+In Section \ref{seciv}, we illustrate which quantum states provide the maximum quantum violations of the $2$-settings and $3$-settings linear steering inequalities attainable for any given set of spin-$\frac{1}{2}$ observables (if there exists any quantum violation for that given set of observables).
 Finally, in the concluding Section \ref{secv}, we elaborate a bit on the significance of the results obtained.